skade/presentations/full-metal-ruby.md

 * to deal with personal things
 * criticism without accusations
-* to organize concerted action
+* to organize concerted action and behaviours

 ...Thats why you rarely see organization happening in the open.